13Ved/Portfolio/README.md

 •	Enhanced model accuracy using GridSearchCV for hyperparameter tuning.
 Deployed the final model via a Streamlit application, providing a real-time interface for image classification.  <br>
 Software used Python, Streamlit

-### Sports Celebrity Image Classification
+### News Classification Using NLP & Naive Bayes'
-•	Built an LSTM model to sort news articles into categories like World, Sports, Business, and Science/Technology, making classification more accurate.  <br>
+•	Built a Naive Bayes' model to sort news articles into categories like World, Sports, Business, and Science/Technology, making classification more accurate.  <br>
 •	Cleaned and prepared the AG News dataset using Natural Language Processing to normalize text and remove extraneous words for effective model training.  <br>
 •	Improved the model's accuracy using methods like tuning settings and cross-validation, and avoided overfitting to get reliable results.  <br>
 Software used Python, Streamlit